rubygems/guides/specification-reference.md

 <p>This is usually Gem::Platform::RUBY or Gem::Platform::CURRENT.</p>

 <p>Most gems contain pure Ruby code; they should simply leave the default value in place.
 Some gems contain C (or other) code to be compiled into a Ruby “extension”.
 The gem should leave the default value in place unless the code will only compile on a certain type of system.
 Some gems consist of pre-compiled code (“binary gems”).
-It&#39;s especially important that they set the platform attribute appropriately.
+It’s especially important that they set the platform attribute appropriately.
 A shortcut is to set the platform to Gem::Platform::CURRENT, which will cause the gem builder to set the platform to the appropriate value for the system on which the build is being performed.</p>

 <p>If this attribute is set to a non-default value, it will be included in the filename of the gem when it is built such as: nokogiri-1.6.0-x86-mingw32.gem</p>